 Step 1: Download an interval timing app, my favorite is round timer.
 You can also use a manual watch.

 Step 2: Set up your timer to the rounds desired.
-Don't forget to add time for your warm up and at least 10 minutes as a cool down.
-When setting up round timer make sure you put the correct time for number of rounds and rest time.
+Don't forget to add time for your warm-up and at least 10 minutes as a cool down.
+When setting up round timer make sure you put the correct time for the number of rounds and rest time.
 If there are 3 exercises and you want to do 6 rounds then the number of rounds you put should be 18.

 Step 3: After the warmup is done, the timer will buzz, notifying you that it is time to start the workout.
 Immediately go into exercise one doing as many sets as possible.
 Make sure to keep proper form and give it your all!

-Step 4: When round timer is done, app will ring again notifying you it is your rest time.
+Step 4: When the round timer is done, app will ring again notifying you it is your rest time.
 Use this time to get water, write down how many reps you did and get ready to go into the next exercise

 For timed workouts, I like to use the round timer and just have 1 round of the total time (i.e. 15, 30, 45, etc).
-But you can also use the timer and stopwatch apps on you cell phone to time for those, and they work for workouts to completion too.
+But you can also use the timer and stopwatch apps on your cell phone to time for those, and they work for workouts to completion too.
 Make sure to have a notebook as well to document your times, reps and challenge them later.